EmanuelTirado/mcode.io/content/pages/about.md

 socialImage: "photo.jpg"
 ---

 Hello there!
 Emanuel here.
-I am a software engineer based in Florida.
+I'm a software engineer based in Florida.
 I specialize in making web applications (front and back end) and data analytics.

 Here's some information about my professional credentials:  I attended Florida Polytechnic University where I obtained a Bachelor's Degree in Computer Science with a concentration in Cyber Security and Information Assurance.
 I also have a Master's of Science in Business Analytics and Information Systems from the University of South Florida.